Raghadkatout08/reading-notes/reading_notes/Read_03.md

 - **Usage**: Big O notation enables comparison and analysis of algorithm efficiency independent of hardware or specific implementation details.

-In terms of order, it can be represented as:

 # Big O Notation Hierarchy

 In terms of order, Big O Notation Hierarchy can be represented as: